 Does my project need planning permission?
 Go straight to your local council’s website or the planning portal to check their individual guidance.
 You can find South Lakeland’s here.
 As a general rule, you’re likely to need permission and building regulations if you’re building something new or making major changes to your current house for example, a two-storey extension.
 You’re unlikely to need permission for:

 - a single storey timber framed extension that’s less than half the area covered by the original house and meets this criteria on the planning portal

 There are more strict rules if you live in a National Park or a Conservation Area, so it’s worth doing some research.
 We usually recommend getting pre-application advice from your local authority before submitting your final application.
 This doesn’t cost very much and allows you to iron out any big differences between your ideas and the planning team’s.
 Some local authorities also offer drop-in clinics where you can float your ideas and find out about more about what you can and can’t do in your area.

 My oak frame project – 4 key steps…

 For us, this is where the adventure starts.
 If you’re project requires an architect, we are happy to recommend or work with your chosen architect.
 Alternatively, we can offer a specific design package for your timber frame project.

 This stage often involves a couple of iterations of the design as things are changed and tweaked, in order to arrive at your dream design.
 This is the point at which you will receive full project costings.
 If you’re looking to build an extension, there’s a starting point cost calculator here.

 Step 2: Our Contract

-Once the final design is agreed, we progress to a contract which is an agreement to start work.
+Once the final design and cost is agreed, we progress to a contract which is an agreement to start work.
 How do the costings work?
 We offer a fixed price for all our timber work, across staged payment terms.

 Step 3: Off site crafting